JWStarkie/PurviewAccelerator/README.md

 - Upload sample glossary terms to Purview catalog.

 We'd like your feedback on what we should focus on first/next.
 Feel free to submit issues/feedback in the repository.

+> :bulb: *Please submit a screenshot of any errors with your issues (if applicable).*

 <div align="right"><a href="#purview-accelerator-usage-guide">↥ Back to top</a></div>